-If you see a company's budget you'll see that security won't be as big as development or information technology.
-With information technology you can develop more applications and let systems more stable, but security needs something to protect in order to work.
-And it is financially crazy to add one security guy to every developer or system engineer.
-That's why security personnel don't scale.
-At least don't scale as security would like.
+If you look at a company's budget, you'll notice that security isn't as prioritized as development or information technology.
+Information technology allows for the development of more applications and ensures system stability, but security requires something to protect in order to be effective.
+It would be financially impractical to add one security personnel for every developer or system engineer.
+That's why scaling security personnel is challenging, at least in the way security would prefer.

-The solution for that is to share the burden of protecting data and systems with those other departments.
-Security needs to create and manage security policies to afterwards evangelize them to other parts of the organization in a language they could understand.
-It's about education.
-And education is persuasion, persuasion is teaching and teaching is selling.
+The solution to this is to share the responsibility of protecting data and systems with other departments.
+Security needs to create and manage security policies and then educate the rest of the organization in a language they can understand.
+It's about education, and education involves persuasion, teaching, and selling.

-But how to start a people-centric security program?
+But how do you start a people-centric security program?

-Gartner, the acronym and expression creator in the technology industry, shared some lessons on how to implement a people-centric security approach, along with the following framework:
+Gartner, a leading authority in the technology industry, has shared some lessons on implementing a people-centric security approach, along with the following framework:

-According to them, these are the key lessons learned:
+According to Gartner, here are the key lessons learned:

-- Ensure that the appropriate enterprise environment exists.
-It must be a culture of trust.
-People-Centric Security isn't a tool for initiating cultural change;
+- Ensure the appropriate enterprise environment exists, one that fosters a culture of trust.
+People-Centric Security is not a tool for initiating cultural change.

-- Select an appropriate target domain for the implementation;
+- Select an appropriate target domain for implementation.

-- Consider the technology opportunities that can be used to facilitate People-Centric Security;
+- Consider the technological opportunities that can facilitate People-Centric Security.

-On top of that I'd like to also recommend the book People-Centric Security: Transforming Your Enterprise Security Culture, from Dr. Lance Hayden, which seems to go deeper on how to derive a people-centric security framework from existing organizational frameworks, how to use surveys and questionnaires to your advantage and more.
+Additionally, I would recommend the book People-Centric Security: Transforming Your Enterprise Security Culture by Dr. Lance Hayden.
+This book delves deeper into deriving a people-centric security framework from existing organizational frameworks, utilizing surveys and questionnaires to your advantage, and more.